theUpsider/faculty-bot/README.md

 In general, a command can be used without any arguments to get additional information about it.

-- help : displays general information
+- help: displays general information
-- rulesupdate: updates the server rules
+- rulesupdate <"new rules">: updates the server rules.
+Only usable by staffrole.
-- sendmessage: useful to let the bot send the server rules, which can later be updated with rulesupdate-command
+- sendmessage <"channel name"> <"message">: useful to let the bot send the a the server rules to a channel intitally, which can later be updated with rulesupdate-command. only staffrole.
+- verify <"student email">: The bot checks the mail inbox and assigns the student the verificated role
 - xp: displays current xp and level

 ## Thanks